 The conflict between state and federal marijuana laws is likely to continue and ultimately require resolution, possibly in a decision by the Supreme Court.

 The laws regarding marijuana are complicated and can vary dramatically depending on what state you're in and whether federal laws or funds are involved.
-If you're trying to open a marijuana-related business or just want to understand the laws related to recreational use, a free evaluation of the facts of your case from an experienced attorney can get you the answers you need.
+If you're trying to open a marijuana-related business or just want to understand the laws related to recreational use, you should get in touch with a skilled drug crime attorney in your area.